+and the reward function $\mathcal{R}$ remains identical.
+Any optimal policy $\pi^*$ in $\mathcal{M}$ corresponds to an optimal policy in $\bar{\mathcal{M}}$ under this mapping. \end{theorem} The proof of \ref{theorem:1} is available in the Appendix \ref{prf:1}.
+Theorem 1 establishes a formal equivalence between the proposed SCRI-MDP and a standard MDP.
+It provides a rigorous justification for applying conventional MDP-based reinforcement learning algorithms (such as DQN, DDPG, or TD3, which are grounded in standard MDP theory) to solve the SCRI-MDP problem.
+By demonstrating that the SCRI-MDP can be transformed into an equivalent standard MDP through state augmentation, we ensure that the theoretical convergence properties and optimality guarantees of these well-studied algorithms remain applicable to our framework.
+This bridges the gap between our novel, problem-specific formulation and the vast body of existing RL theory and practice.

-We introduce a multi-task critic learning (MTCL) architecture to model the LIV of UA pairs by capturing the progressive changes of lifelong UA relationship.
-There are $n$ critic networks $Q_{\phi_{k}},k=1,...,n$ with $\phi_k$ as their trainable parameters to optimize the corresponding cumulative rewards.
+Based on the aforementioned SCRI-MDP formulation, we introduce a multi-task critic learning (MTCL) architecture to model the LIV of UA pairs by capturing the progressive changes of lifelong UA relationship.
+There are $n$ critic networks $Q_{\phi_{k}},k=1,...,n$ with $\phi_k$ as their trainable parameters to optimize the corresponding cumulative rewards $r_{\mathrm{ua},c},r_{\mathrm{ua},w},r_{\mathrm{ua},f},r_{\mathrm{ua},g}$.
 The final objective function is as follows: